Unified framework for continuity of sandwiched R\'enyi divergences: Discussion

 \section{Discussion}

 In this paper, we presented a framework for proving uniform continuity bounds for sandwiched Rényi divergencies and presented a comprehensive analysis of the continuity properties of the sandwiched R\'{e}nyi conditional entropy, the sandwiched R\'{e}nyi mutual information and the sandwiched R\'{e}nyi divergence with fixed second argument.
-Although our axiomatic approach was inspired by \cite{marwah2022} and our operator space approach by \cite{Beigi2022}, we extended the methods of both papers, allowing us to improve their bounds for the sandwiched Rényi conditional entropy and make the methods applicable to other entropic quantities that might have applications in resource theories for example.
+While our almost additive approach drew inspiration from \cite{marwah2022} and our operator space approach from \cite{Beigi2022}, we further developed and extended the methodologies introduced in both papers.
+This extension enabled us to enhance the bounds for the sandwiched Rényi conditional entropy and broaden the applicability of these methods to encompass other entropic measures, which could find practical use in resource theories, for example.
 Combining the two other approaches, the mixed approach yields bounds that perform well in all regimes and are optimal for large $d_A$ and small $\alpha$.
-Note here, that we have also tried the ALAFF method (\cite{Bluhm2022ContinuityBounds}) developed by some of the authors, which, however, produces bounds that slightly underperform compared to the ones presented.
-Comparing the bounds obtained by the operator space, the axiomatic and mixed approaches we highlight their strengths and weaknesses.
-We find that the operator-space approach gives the best bound for large $\alpha$, while the mixed and axiomatic methods are optimal for low $\alpha$.
+Additionally, we explored the ALAFF method (\cite{Bluhm2022ContinuityBounds}), devised by some of the authors.
+However, it yielded bounds that underperformed in comparison to those presented here.
+Comparing the bounds obtained by the operator space, the almost additive and mixed approaches we highlight their strengths and weaknesses.
+We find that the operator-space approach gives the best bound for large $\alpha$, while the mixed and almost additive methods are optimal for low $\alpha$.
 To the best of our knowledge, we provide the tightest bounds known for the sandwiched R\'{e}nyi conditional entropy in the regime $\alpha \in (1, \infty)$, the sandwiched R\'{e}nyi mutual information in the range $\alpha \in [1/2, 1) \cup (1, \infty)$ and the sandwiched R\'{e}nyi divergence with fixed second argument in the range $\alpha \in [1/2, 1) \cup (1, \infty)$.
 Finally, we provide an application of continuity bounds to quantum Markov states.
-Here, we resort to the ALAFF method, since the axiomatic, operator space and mixed approaches rely on the optimization in the second argument and are hence not applicable in this context.
+Here, we resort to the ALAFF method, since the almost additive, operator space and mixed approaches rely on the optimization in the second argument and are hence not applicable in this context.